mozzarellaV8/agora-marketplace/parse-html/agDirectoryNotes.md

 ![agScrape-vendorDir.png](img/agScrape-vendorDir.png)

 The `cat` directory, which contains pages grouped by category.
 These categories are found on the left sidebar of the webpages.
 Examples of categories include `Chemicals`, `Counterfeits`, `Data`, and `Drugs`.
 These categories drill down into more specific categories such as `Weed`, `MDMA`, `Books`, and such.
+Other research has suggested that these categories might not be the most reliable for classification due to vendors cross-posting specific products.

-This directory would also vary in number of listings on a day to day basis, and there re also subfolders for categories that had many listings and thus many pages.
+This directory would also vary in number of listings on a day to day basis, and there are also subfolders for categories that had many listings and thus many pages.

 ![agScrape-catDir.png](img/agScrape-catDir.png)